In recent years we seem to have been bombarded with messages about how raw food is great for us.

 Cauliflower – raw

 Most people think the green cruciferous vegetables are better for you than white cauliflower.
 But this cruciferous wonder is a fantastic source of antioxidants.
 The purple version is even better if you can find any.
-But you are best of eating cauli raw as it will retain more of it’s nutrients including sulforaphane, a sulfur compound that has also been shown to kill cancer stem cells, improve blood pressure and kidney function.
+But you are best of eating cauli raw as it will retain more of it’s nutrients including sulforaphane, a sulphur compound that has also been shown to kill cancer stem cells, improve blood pressure and kidney function.

 Fresh raw cauliflower has 30 percent more protein and a range of antioxidants which are destroyed in the heat including vitamin C – you may be surprised to learn that one serving of cauliflower contains 77 percent of the recommended daily value of vitamin C!